relector-tuxnix/meg4/docs/en/formats.md

 Floppies
 --------

 MEG-4 stores programs in "floppies".
-You can save in this format by pressing <kbd>Ctrl</kbd>+<kbd>S</kbd>, or by selecting `MEG-4` > `Save` from the menu (see [interface]).
+These are image files that look like a real floppy disk.
+You can save in this format by pressing <kbd>Ctrl</kbd>+<kbd>S</kbd>, or by selecting <imgt ../img/menu.png> > `Save` from the menu (see [interface]).
 You'll be prompted to give a label to the floppy, which will be your program's title as well.
-To load such floppies, press <kbd>Ctrl</kbd>+<kbd>L</kbd>, or just simply drag'n'drop these image files onto the
-MEG-4 Floppy Drive.
+To load such floppies, press
+<kbd>Ctrl</kbd>+<kbd>L</kbd>, or just simply drag'n'drop these image files onto the MEG-4 Floppy Drive.

 The low level specification for this format can be found [here](https://gitlab.com/bztsrc/meg4/blob/main/docs/floppy.md).

 Project Format
 --------------

 For convenience, there's also a project format, which is a zip archive containing the console's data in only common and well-known formats so that you can use your favourite editor or tool to modify them.
-You can save in this format by selecting the `MEG-4` > `Export ZIP` menu option.
+You can save in this format by selecting the
+<imgt ../img/menu.png> > `Export ZIP` menu option.
 To load, you can simply drag'n'drop such zip files into the MEG-4 Floppy Drive.

+HINT: One of the test tools, the [converter](https://gitlab.com/bztsrc/meg4/blob/main/tests/converter) can be used to convert floppies into zip archives.

 Files in the archive: